 Master Hougyoku Takeda Hougyoku is the top instructor with the Japan Mugairyu Organization, Japan’s largest group teaching traditional swordsmanship.
 He is a director of iaido at Hougyokukai and holds a seventh-degree teacher’s license.
 He inherited the 300-year-old scrolls containing the names of all the headmasters of iaido since the martial art was established.

-Yasumura Ougyoku, who holds a fifth-degree ranking in iaido, is an instructor with the Japan Mugairyu Organization and head of Hougyokukai’s Tokyo branch.
+Yasumura Ougyoku holds a sixth-degree ranking in iaido.
+He is an instructor with the Japan Mugairyu Organization and head of the Kanto chapter of Hougyokukai.

 Jason Carpenter is a third-degree practitioner in Mugairyu.
 He is also an instructor for Hougyokukai's English classes.